 Employers might find these examples (.doc) useful in drawing up their own policy, although NHS Employers does not endorse any one approach.

 Senior doctors can be asked to act down, however employers should take account of the doctor's other commitments and how these can be covered; and the requirement for, and arrangements for provision of compensatory rest.
 Employers should also take account of whether the doctor has the appropriate and up-to-date skills to cover this work.

 There is information on the Department of Health's website to be used by NHS trusts, primary care trusts and strategic health authorities (SHAs) when making appointments to consultant posts.

-It provides good practice guidance on the NHS (appointment of consultants) Amendment Regulations 2004 (Statutory Instrument 2004 No. 3365).
+It provides good practice guidance (PDF) on the NHS (appointment of consultants) Amendment Regulations 2004 (Statutory Instrument 2004 No. 3365).

 Please note that primary care trusts and strategic health authorities (SHAs) were abolished by the Health and Social Care Act 2012.
 The Department of Health has confirmed that the appointment of consultants regulations do not apply to clinical commissioning groups (CCGs).

 NHS foundation trusts are not covered by the consultant appointment regulations.